catalyzeio/stratum-docs/guides/vpn-client-setup.md

 # Ubuntu strongSwan Client Setup

-On Linux, Catalyze recommends using strongSwan directly as opposed to using the plugins for NetworkManager or other VPN clients.
+On Linux, Datica recommends using strongSwan directly as opposed to using the plugins for NetworkManager or other VPN clients.
 Those clients often do not properly configure the connection properly.
 This connection setup was tested on Ubuntu 14.04.

 ## strongSwan Installation